 Patch

-This birth control method (AKA Ortho Evra) involves a patch that sticks to your body and releases hormones.
-There is no evidence it leads to infertility after you remove it.
-Compared to other methods, people who use this form of birth control might have to wait longer to get pregnant after they discontinue use.
-One study showed it took four months on average to return to normal fertility.
+The Ortho Evra patch releases sticks to your body and releases hormones into your body.
+While there’s no evidence linking it to infertility after removal, users may wait longer to conceive.
+For instance, one study found it took four months on average to return to normal fertility.

 Injection